microsoft/vsts-wikiTools/README.md

 - Location B = Wiki extension
 - Location C = Empty folder where we will run our migration tool'''

-6. Open command prompt in admin mode
+6. Open command prompt as an administrator

 7. Run the 'MigrateToVSTSWiki.exe' as shown below to copy the files from your existing wiki and copying them to the destination directory provided.
 During copying, the exe converts the pages to be compliant with VSTS wiki.